Optimal displacement detection of arbitrarily-shaped levitated dielectric objects using optical radiation: Results for spheres, plates, rods

 \section{Results for spheres, plates, rods}

-Using the Fisher information approach, we can calculate information radiation patterns for novel experimentally relevant geometries including hexagonal plates and cylindrical rods.
+Using the Fisher information approach with numerical solvers, we can calculate IRPs for novel experimentally relevant geometries.
+In this section, we show IRPs for hexagonal plates and cylindrical rods which are currently outside of the results possible with analytics.

 Results for a hexagonal plate trapped in a standing wave similar to the experimental configuration described in Ref. ~\cite{winstone2022optical} are shown in Fig.~\ref{Fig:Hex diagram}.
 We consider three sizes of plates labelled H1, H2, and H3 with dimensions given in Table~\ref{Table:Hex Sizes}.
-The IRPs generated by these plates are given in Fig.~\ref{Fig:Hex diagram} for a beam waist of $w_0 = 12\mu\text{m}$.
+The IRPs generated by these plates are given in Fig.~\ref{Fig:Hex diagram} for a laser wavelength of $\lambda = 1550 ~\text{nm}$ and a beam waist of $w_0 = 12~\mu\text{m}$.
+We note that the orientation of the hexagonal plates in the laser beam in general influences the shape and structure of the IRPs, and in this paper we consider only detection of small displacements and librations around the trapping equilibrium position in the standing wave trap, in particular with the hexagonal face of the prism oriented along the axis of the laser standing wave.
 We also show the detection efficiencies for a lens to the left and a lens to the right.
 These are given in the lower corners of each panel.
-The detection efficiencies are calculated as,